Understanding Plan Stop

 • any variations of those.

-This policy also pauses the mandatory and discretionary directions regarding national planning standards and pauses the need for local authorities to review plans and policy statements.
-Some areas of work can continue through an automatic exemptions process, while others may be possible but councils will need to apply for an exemption.
+The policy also pauses mandatory and discretionary directions regarding national planning standards and pauses the need for local authorities to review plans and policy statements.
+Some areas of work can continue through an automatic exemptions process, while others may be possible, but councils will need to apply for an exemption.

 What Plan Stop does not apply to